pedrorijo91/onfido-document-FFAMS/README.md

 ### Programming language

-Starting with the programming language: taking into account the fact that everything is separated and exposed through REST APIs, the programming language is not a big concern.
-We could have FFAMS implemented in Python, Ruby, Java, Go, etc. The downside of Ruby and Python implementations could be regarding performance (topic to be assessed in the section bellow).
-In every language there are standard frameworks like Rails, Django, Spring, etc. Considering the codebase is already built in Django, we would keep it, to avoid reinventing the wheel and throw away existing knowledge in the codebase.
+Starting with the programming language: taking into account the fact that every component is decoupled and exposed through REST APIs, the programming language is not a big concern.
+We could have FFAMS implemented in Python, Ruby, Java, Go, etc. Each of these languages has established web frameworks.
+The downside of Ruby and Python implementations could be regarding performance (topic to be assessed in the section bellow).
+Considering the codebase is already built in Django, the decision here would be to keep FFAMS as a Django app, to avoid reinventing the wheel and throw away existing knowledge in the codebase.

 For the Scoring Gateway, we want to keep in mind we aim to make requests in parallel for each model for performance reasons.
-As such JVM languages or Go can have a slight advantage over Ruby/Python (there may and probably have been improvements in both languages regarding concurrency).
+As such JVM languages or Go can have a slight advantage over Ruby/Python on dealing with parallelism (there may and probably have been improvements in both languages regarding concurrency and parallelism).

 ### Event Bus

 Regarding the event bus, RabbitMQ is a standard message-broker software that is able to scale and deal with what we expect in this system.

-An alternative would be to use Kafka if we wanted a more complex use case, otherwise we would avoid it, as we'd need more devops to deal with the extra zookeeper requirement.
+An alternative would be to use Kafka if we wanted a more complex use case, otherwise we would avoid it, as we'd need more devops work to deal with the extra zookeeper requirement.

 If we assume everything is deployed in a cloud provider, like AWS, in order to scale more efficiently, then Amazon SQS could be the easier solution to integrate on our system.